What’s Your Season?

 Sweeping views.
 Big mountains.
 Fresh air.
 Sunshine.
 Burbling streams.
 Blossoming woodlands.
 Trails that weave through alpine forests and around sparkling blue lakes.
 Rivers and streams that create verdant paths down rocky canyons and across high-desert plains.
 Boulders that can be climbed.
 Waters that can be fished.
 A canopy of stars that shines at night, brighter than at almost any other accessible place on earth.
 Home to the planet’s oldest living things.
 It sounds like paradise.
 It is.
 And we call it our big backyard.

 Bishop is world renown for many outdoor activities such as fishing, rock climbing, trail running, and landscape photography.
-It’s also an amazing place for cycling, off-highway driving, stargazing, and auto touring.
+It’s also an amazing place for cycling, off-highway driving, stargazing, and road tripping.
 Plus, there are a lot of great learning experiences in the form of natural and cultural history.
 In our big backyard, you only need an hour for a rewarding outdoor experience, but if you have more, we can open a door to the vast playground that is our big backyard.

 How much time do you have?